 This type started in 1924, with plates similar to regular commercial plates except for a ‘B-‘ prefix.
 This continued until 1932 when “Camp Tr.” was spelled out for the first time, and the ‘B-‘ was dropped.

 There were various design iterations throughout the years.
 The numbering format remained all-numeric from when the ‘B-‘ prefix was dropped through mid-2015.
 Presently Camp Tr. plates are issued in the “omni-format” AA-12345 format, shared with passenger car, commercial, and pretty much every other type of plates.

 Camp Trailer plates are also available as vanities, as well as a number of the special-interest types.
-These use a stacked ‘CPTR’ in the serial to designate the type.
+These use a stacked ‘CMTR’ in the serial to designate the type.

 Click the picture above to see this type in use.

 Blue on white steel plates were used for ’58 and ’59.

 Like passenger car plates, tabs were used through 1962.